About the FDAAA Compliance Tracker

 If you think we have wrongly identified a trial, please get in touch!

-I found a trial I think is due to report results, under FDAAA, but it’s not listed as due?
+I found a trial I think is due to report results, under FDAAA, but it’s not listed as due.
+Why is that?

 There are a number of reasons why a trial that completed 12 months ago may not yet be due to report results under FDAAA.

-- The trial may have become due within the last month: After the trial becomes due, even when the results are submitted to ClinicalTrials.gov, there is a 30 day administrative window to post results.
+- The trial may have become due within the last month: The FDAAA 2007 allows for an up to 30 day administrative window for posting results.
 If a trial has submitted results, even if they haven’t been fully posted yet, this should be noted in the study record, and our “webscraping” tool will automatically find that information.
-However, to be safe, and to account for any updating delays by ClinicalTrials.gov, we wait this entire 30 day period before calling a trial “overdue”.
-If results show up in the meantime, we will show them as reported.
+However, to be safe, and to account for any delays by ClinicalTrials.gov, we wait this entire 30 day period before calling a trial “overdue”.
+If full results show up in the meantime, we will show them as reported.
 You can read more detail on this in our paper.

-- The sponsor may have applied for an exemption: Sponsors can apply for a certificates that can delay the posting of results for certain trials, for up to 2 additional years.
-You can see if this is the case by clicking on the “Results’ tab on ClinicalTrials.gov.
-We might start flagging this on our website too, if it’s useful and interesting for you.
+- The sponsor may have applied for an exemption: Sponsors can apply for a certificate that allows certain trials to delay the posting of results for up to 2 additional years.
+You can see if this is the case by clicking on the "Results" tab on ClinicalTrials.gov.
+Since ClinicalTrials.gov does not share the exact type of extension provided, we assume any certification is for the full 2 additional years.
+We may start flagging this for relevant trials in a future update.

 - The trial may not be required to report results under FDAAA: Unfortunately, only a subset of all trials registered on ClinicalTrials.gov are required to report results: essentially the law covers trials on drugs and devices: so a trial on a surgical technique, a public health intervention to reduce smoking, or a talking treatment for mental health problems, would likely be exempt.
 The trials covered by FDAAA are known as “Applicable Clinical Trials” or ACTs.
 Unhelpfully, although ClinicalTrials.gov know which trials are ACTs, they do not make this information public.
 We are, however, able to infer whether a trial is an ACT by using other publicly available data.
 You can read in detail about how we do this, in our paper.